Weapons and Equipment of the Fallschirmjäger

 One of the more successful modifications of standard equipment was a shortened (KURZ or “K”) version of the 81 MM mortar.
 This saved considerable weight and range was not severely penalized.
 Some engineer units used the Eintossflammenwerfer, a single shot flame thrower originally developed for the SS.

 The Fallschirmjäger had a wide variety of special clothing.
 As they were Luftwaffe personnel, the basic uniform was that of the flying units and in blue rather than the field grey of the Army.
-The flying blouse was a short waisted, open necked jacket with buttons hidden under a fly front.
+The flying blouse was a short-waisted, open-necked jacket with buttons hidden under a fly front.
 The trousers were similar to the flying pattern but had a pocket on the right thigh for the gravity knife mentioned above.
-This was a single bladed knife carried to cut away parachute rigging in an emergency.
+This was a single-bladed knife carried to cut away parachute rigging in an emergency.
 To operate, the knife was held pointing downward and a button push released the blade.
 Once the blade was extended, the button was released and this locked the blade in place.
-The trousers also had an opening on the outside of each leg at knee level.
+The trousers also had an opening on the outside of each leg at the knee level.
 This was to allow knee pads to be donned or removed.
 Knee pads were necessary because of the face down landing position necessitated by the RZ series of parachutes.
-Elbow pads were sometimes worn but these fitted over the jacket and smock.
+Elbow pads were sometimes worn but these fit over the jacket and smock.